Portfolio-Projects42/front-end-projects/docs-projects/guides/dev-server/writing-plugins.md

 };
 ```

-Here we check if the transform hook is called with our demo page. `context.body` holds the response string, and we returned the transformed value we want to serve to the browser instead.
+Here we check if the transform hook is called with my demo page. `context.body` holds the response string, and we returned the transformed value we want to serve to the browser instead.

 If we now refresh the browser, we should see the injected message appear on the screen.